Stronger Polarization for the Deletion Channel: First key lemma --- the Bhattacharyya evolution for the trimmed-deletion channel

 The proof of Lemma~\ref{lemmaStep} will be broken into three conceptual parts.
 In the first part, we define the ``Guard-Band in Middle'' event, termed $\GBM$.
-That is, the event that after trimming the output, it holds that the middle symbol originated from the outermost guard-band.
-In the second part, we show that under $\GBM$, we have a recursive relation for $Z$ similar to the memoryless case, up to an extra multiplicative factor of $\frac{3N}{2}$, see \eqref{ZstepSmallerOrigB}.
+That is, the event that the middle symbol of the TDC output originated from the middle guard-band.
+In the second part, we show that under $\GBM$, $\bfY^*$ can be processed to yield $\bfZ^*_\RN{1}$ and $\bfZ^*_\RN{2}$.
+This essentially gives us the first term on the RHS of \eqref{ZstepSmallerOrigA}.
 In the third part, we show that the $\GBM$ event is very likely.
-That is, the additive penalty of $2^{-N^{\frac{2}{3}}}$ in \eqref{ZstepBothOrig} comes from bounding the probability that $\GBM$ does not occur.
+That is, the additive penalty of $2^{-N^{\frac{2}{3}}}$ in \eqref{ZstepSmallerOrigA} comes from bounding the probability that $\GBM$ does not occur.

+We note that in \cite{AravaTal:23c} we have shown a weaker bound for the Bhattacharyya parameter of this setting.
+A multiplicative penalty of $\frac{3N}{2}$ existed in the upper bound in \eqref{ZstepBothOrig}.
+That is,

+We will now be able to avoid this harsh multiplicative penalty by employing the effect of channel degradation \cite[page 207]{RichardsonUrbanke:08b}, \cite[Lemma 3]{TalVardy:13p}, which will be demonstrated in the upcoming proof.